bootchk/nRF5Cmake/readme.md

 nRF5Cmake

-Cmake scripts for building using nRF5SDK for Nordic SoC 5x family.
+Cmake scripts for building using nRF5 SDK for Nordic SoC 5x family.

 Acknowledgements and motivation
 -